Adding Nodes to Kubernetes Cluster When Traffic Grew

 kubectl uncordon worker-1

-But we didn't need to.
+Didn't bother.
 Natural churn redistributed pods within a day.

 Capacity after scaling